 Upstart vs. LendingClub

 If you want to apply with a cosigner or directly pay your creditors, LendingClub is a better option than Upstart.
-LendingClub offers similar terms as Upstart: you can borrow up to $40,000 for three or five years with APRs between 6.95% and 35.89%.
+LendingClub offers similar terms as Upstart: you can borrow up to $40,000 for 3 or 5 years with APRs between 8.05% and 35.89%.
 You will only need a credit score of 600 to apply, which makes LendingClub a better choice for borrowers who can’t quite meet the requirements at Upstart.
 One downside to using LendingClub is that it may take up to seven days to fund your loan offer.

 Upstart vs. SoFi

 Upstart vs. Best Egg

-Best Egg offers almost the same terms as Upstart; however, you can only borrow up to $35,000 with this lender.
-APRs at Best Egg are between 5.99% and 29.99% and loans are offered for three or five year terms.
+Best Egg offers almost the same terms as Upstart; however, you can only borrow up to $50000 with this online lending platform.
+APRs at Best Egg are between 5.99% and 29.99% and loans are offered for 3 or 5 year terms.
 Best Egg does require a slightly higher credit score of 640 to apply, but it may be worth applying at both Best Egg and Upstart to get the best rate.
 Like Upstart, it will take one business day to receive funds once approved for a loan offer.